bradbunce/app-config-management/LAUNCHDARKLY_SETUP.md

        "buPathTemplate": "${environment}/${domain}/bu${buCode}/config",
        "ppcPathTemplate": "${environment}/${domain}/bu${buCode}/ppccode${ppcCode}/config",
-       "description": "Dynamic configuration path based on context variables", "priority": 1
+       "description": "Dynamic configuration path based on context variables", "priority": 1,
+       "variationName": "dynamic"
      }
      ```
      Name = "Dynamic Path", Description = "Dynamic path based on context variables"
-   - **Variation 2** (Static Hardcoded Path):
+   - **Variation 2** (Static Default Path):
      ```json
      {
        "type": "static",
-       "path": "special/config",
-       "environment": "${environment}",
+       "staticPath": "common/default/config1",
-       "description": "Static hardcoded configuration path",
+       "description": "Static path to default configuration file", "priority": 2,
-       "priority": 2
+       "variationName": "static"
      }
      ```
-     Name = "Static Path", Description = "Static hardcoded path"
+     Name = "Static Default Path", Description = "Static path to default configuration file"
    - Set the default variation to the "Dynamic Path" variation
 5. Click "Save Flag"

-> **Note**: This approach uses a dynamic configuration path that incorporates variables from the context (domain, environment, buCode, ppcCode).
-The application will substitute these variables with actual values at runtime.
-This allows for a more flexible configuration selection without needing explicit variations for each domain.
+> **Note**: This flag has two variations: a dynamic variation that uses variables from the context (domain, environment, buCode, ppcCode) to determine the configuration path, and a static variation that always points to the default config file.
+The application will use the dynamic variation to fetch the appropriate configuration file based on the context attributes, or fall back to the default config file if the static variation is selected.

 #### Feature Enabled Flag (Boolean Flag)